EthernalStar/ClipeXec/README.md

 Here are some situations where I use this Tool:

-1. Downloading Image Galleries by just copying the URL with [gallery-dl](https://github.com/mikf/gallery-dl) e.g: gallery-dl + (String).
+1. Downloading Image Galleries by just copying the URL with [gallery-dl](https://github.com/mikf/gallery-dl).
-2. Downloading Web Videos by just copying the URL with [yt-dlp](https://github.com/yt-dlp/yt-dlp) e.g: yt-dlp + (String).
+2. Downloading Web Videos by just copying the URL with [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-3. Automaticaly add Clipboard Text as Lines to a Textfile. e.g: echo + (String) + >> File.txt.
+3. Automaticaly add Clipboard Text as Lines to a Textfile.
-4. Using Bash Scripts for Web Scraping by Utilizing WSL and Bash in Windows e.g: bash -c "./script.sh " + (String) + "".
+4. Using Bash Scripts for Web Scraping by Utilizing WSL and Bash in Windows.

 ## Building